-Since its organization as the holding company for Ryanair in 1996, Ryanair Holdings has not declared or paid dividends on its Ordinary Shares.
-For the foreseeable future, Ryanair Holdings anticipates that it will retain any earnings in order to fund the business operations of the Company, including the acquisition of additional aircraft needed for Ryanair's planned entry into new markets and the expansion of its existing service, as well as for routine replacements of its current fleet.
-Ryanair Holdings does not, therefore, anticipate paying any cash or share dividends on its Ordinary Shares in the foreseeable future.
-Any cash dividends or other distributions, if made, are expected to be made in Euro, although Ryanair Holdings' Articles provide that dividends may be declared and paid in U.S. dollars.
-In the case of ADRs, The Bank of New York, as depositary, will convert all cash dividends and other distributions payable to owners of ADRs into U.S. dollars to the extent that, in its judgment, it can do so on a reasonable basis, and will distribute the resulting U.S. dollar amounts (net of conversion expenses) to the owners of ADRs.
+Following shareholder approval at the September 2010 annual general meeting of shareholders, a \in 500 million special dividend was paid in October 2010.
+On May 21, 2012, the Company indicated that it may pay a further dividend of \in 0.34 per ordinary share (approximately \in 489 million) in November 2012, subject to shareholder approval at the annual shareholder meeting on September 21, 2012.
+The Company may pay other dividends from time to time, or it may not pay any dividends at all, as has been its practice to date.
+No assurances can be given that the Company will, or will not, pay dividends.
+Any cash dividends or other distributions, if made, are expected to be made in euro, although Ryanair Holdings' Articles provide that dividends may be declared and paid in U.S. dollars.
+In the case of ADRs, the Depositary will convert all cash dividends and other distributions payable to owners of ADRs into U.S. dollars to the extent that, in its judgment, it can do so on a reasonable basis, and will distribute the resulting U.S. dollar amounts (net of conversion expenses and any applicable fees) to the owners of ADRs.
+See "Item 12.
+Description of Securities Other than Equity Securities" for information regarding fees of the Depositary.